 IX.
 AID TO LOCALITIES - ALL FUNDS FINANCIAL REQUIREMENTS BY PROGRAM - APPROPRIATIONS

-This table shows for Aid to Localities the amounts that are available for the current fiscal year and those that have been recommended for the coming fiscal year by program and, within each program, by fund type.
+This table shows the amounts available for Aid to Localities for the current fiscal year and those that have been recommended for the next fiscal year by program and, within each program, by fund type.